ferd/rebar3_proper/README.md

 Changelog
 ----

-- 0.10.0: support hooks for app and umbrella level; add per-property opts and docs via meta-functions
+- 0.10.0: support hooks for app and umbrella level; add per-property opts and docs via meta-functions; remove runtime dependency on PropEr and use the one specified by the app instead
 - 0.9.0: support for umbrella projects
 - 0.8.0: storage and replay of counterexamples
 - 0.7.2: rely on a non-beta PropEr version